ADVERTISEMENT

 With the increasing popularity of free storage via services such as Google Drive, OneDrive and Dropbox, many genealogists have uploaded their genealogy data and been convinced that their data is safe and secure.
 Wrong!
 These online file storage services are excellent for file-sharing across computers and between users, but they are poor choices for digital backups.

 Many genealogists organize their findings in note-taking software like Evernote or Microsoft’s OneNote.
-These fabulous tools make it easy to collect all your research findings in one central place; attach full source citation information; sort or search them and collaborate with other researchers.
+These fabulous tools make it easy to collect all your research findings in one central place, attach full source citation information, sort or search through them, and collaborate with other researchers.

 But these applications aren’t meant for long-term archival storage, either.
 Free accounts generally limit the amount of data you can keep there (and your photos or videos may quickly exceed that), as well as the file types you can store.
 In addition, the format of note-taking software would make it difficult to download a replacement copy of all your files at once.